vincent64/hypixel-api-nodejs/readme.md

 hypixel.getGuildByPlayer(key, uuid);
 ```

-Get player's friends from its In-Game Name:
+Get player's friends from its In-Game Name:     (ATTENTION: This function use two requests, your key will then be used two times!)
 ```javascript
 hypixel.getFriendsByName(key, ign);
 ```